 - a.
-Tribal Community and Justice Profile (20% of application score) \\ - b.
-Purpose Area Narrative for each purpose area for which the applicant is applying (60% of application score) \\ - c.
-Budget Detail Worksheet and Narrative (Demographic questions is for Purpose Area #1 Applicants only (15% of application score) \\ - d.
+Tribal Community and Justice Profile (20% of application score) - b.
+Purpose Area Narrative for each purpose area for which the applicant is applying (60% of application score) - c.
+Budget Detail Worksheet and Narrative (15% of application score) - d.
 Application Timeline (5% of application score)

-Items noted by \\ (double asterisks) MUST be included in the application submission in order for an application to meet the minimum requirements to advance to peer review and receive consideration for funding.
-An application that does not include the attachments noted by \\ at the time of application will neither be peer reviewed, nor will the application receive further consideration.
+Items noted by (double asterisks) MUST be included in the application submission in order for it to meet the minimum requirements to advance to peer review and receive consideration for funding.
+An application that does not include the attachments noted by at the time of application will neither be peer reviewed, nor will the application receive further consideration.